 If the file is on your PC or on a network drive, then drag and drop the file into the 1 area.
 As an alternative, click in the area to select the file.

-- Import from an FTP server - This option is not recommended if you transmit data over untrusted networks.
+- Import from an FTP server - Do not use this setting if you transmit data over untrusted networks.

 If the file is on an FTP server, then specify the URL in the following form: